WebAssembly/WASI/proposals/sockets/README.md

     TCP_LISTENER: TCP_LISTENER [WAIT]
 ```

 where the given methods synchronously transition the state when they are called.
 All method calls not on these state transition paths throw `invalid-state` while remaining in the current state, therefore always being recoverable by not transitioning the socket into the error state.
+Permission denied errors are retriable if the permissions dynamically change, and do not transition into the socket error state.

+The `TCP_CONNECT_READY` and `TCP_LISTEN_READY` states should eagerly handle socket connection and socket listen calls respectively, so that the finish calls represent completion of the asynchronous operation.
+Implementations may perform blocking connect and listen in the `connectFinish` and `listenFinish` calls, but this is discouraged.

 The state of the pollable for the TCP state machine is `RESOLVED` in every state, except for when transitioning into those states with `[WAIT]` on them - `TCP_BIND`, `TCP_CONNECT`, `TCP_LISTEN` and `TCP_LISTENER`.
-These correspond to events that can be polled on for the subscription.
-Permission denied errors are retriable if the permissions dynamically change, and do not transition into the socket error state.
+These correspond to states that can be polled on for their transition into another state that is resolved.
+The `TCP_LISTENER` state is the only one where the state of the pollable is the state of the underlying socket.
+It will be `RESOLVED` if there is a pending backlog, and `WAIT` otherwise.
+This means it is possible for the `finishListen()` call to instantaneously transition the pollable to resolved.the subscription.
 In the `TCP_CONECTION` state, data IO on the socket streams do not affect the pollable state on the socket resource.

-In the `TCP_LISTENER` state, the pollable state is set to the state of the underlying socket IO - `[RESOLVED]` if there is a pending backlog, and `[WAIT]` otherwise.
-This means it is possible for the `finishListen()` call to instantaneously transition the pollable to resolved.

-The `TCP_CONNECT_READY` and `TCP_LISTEN_READY` states should eagerly handle socket connection and socket listen calls respectively, so that
-the finish calls represent completion of the asynchronous operation.
-Implementations may perform blocking connect and listen in the `connectFinish` and `listenFinish` calls, but this is discouraged.

 The TCP socket can be dropped in all states, performing the necessary cleanup.
 There are no traps associated with any state transitions.